MicroFocus/octane-gitlab-service/README.md

 gitlab.testResultsOutputFolderPath=<optional: place to save test results before sending it to Octane.>
 gitlab.variables.pipeline.usage=<optional: comma separated list of project,groups,instance>
 gitlab.ci.service.can.run.pipeline=<optional: If the service can run pipelines from ALM Octane. true by default>
-gitlab.variables.publishMergeRequestVarName=<mandatory: Name of the variable containing a boolean value that specifies if merge requests will be published into Octane from the current project>
+gitlab.mergeRequests.variables.publishMergeRequestVarName=<optional: Name of the variable containing a boolean value that specifies if merge requests will be published into Octane from the current project.
+Default value: 'publishMergeRequests'>
-gitlab.variables.destinationWorkspaceVarName=<mandatory: Name of the variable containing a string value that specifies the destination workspace where merge requests will be published into Octane from the current project>
+gitlab.mergeRequests.variables.destinationWorkspaceVarName=<optional: Name of the variable containing a string value that specifies the destination workspace where merge requests will be published into Octane from the current project.
+Default value: 'destinationWorkspace'>
-gitlab.variables.useSSHFormatVarName=<mandatory: Name of the variable containing a boolean value that specifies if the clone url for the current proeject should be in SSH format or not>
+gitlab.mergeRequests.variables.useSSHFormatVarName=<optional: Name of the variable containing a boolean value that specifies if the clone url for the current proeject should be in SSH format or not.
+Default value: 'useSSHFormat'>
-gitlab.mergeRequestHistoryFolderPath=<mandatory: Path of directory to store fetch history state for projects>
+gitlab.mergeRequests.mergeRequestHistoryFolderPath=<optional: Path of directory to store fetch history state for projects.
+Default value: 'projectHistory'>

 # HTTP(S) proxy oriented properties
 # =================================